 She says that fear still drives her.
 When I mention that, considering her presence in Santa Barbara County, people would be surprised to hear this, she looks up from her tea and shrugs.
 “We all have something,” she says.

-After Israel, Foster returned to Santa Barbara and became a letterpress printer for seven years, printing mostly stationery and posters, a trade taught to her by a boyfriend at the time.
+After Israel, Foster returned to Santa Barbara and became a letterpress printer for seven years, printing mostly stationery and posters, a trade taught to her by her boyfriend at the time.
 “Now that I look back on the things that I did, I wasn’t as bad as I [thought] myself to be.
 I can’t draw, only stick figures.
-I got this book at Chaucer’s… that reminds me, I have to go to Chaucer’s today,” she says and pulls a notebook from her purse, takes my pen from across the table, and adds to her to-do list.
+I got this book at Chaucer’s… that reminds me, I have to go to Chaucer’s today,” she says, pulls a notebook from her purse, takes my pen from across the table, and adds to a To-Do list.

 She says the graphics business was a stressful time, trying to create art while managing things such as taxes and payroll.
 Around that time, she met Pierre Lafond.
 Lafond was older and married then, so she dismissed the thought of a romantic relationship.
 Plus, he intimidated her.
 But when they both became single, he called.
 “And when he walked in the door, I was so happy.
 I knew I was saved,” she says.

-Foster says her husband, who turned 90 last year, is “amazing.”
+Foster says her husband turned 90 last year and is “amazing.”
 When I ask what she admires most about him, she slices the air with her hand and says, “The straight line.
 The direction… He’s such a steady compass.”

 Since they met, Foster has built a five-shop empire that includes the original Wendy Foster and Wendy Foster Sportswear in the Upper Village, Angel on Coast Village Road, Wendy Foster on State Street, and a rustic high-end boutique of her namesake in Los Olivos.
 The “soft and strong” style defines each location, though set to slightly different temperatures as her buyers respond to their clientele’s tastes.
 Foster is turning 80 next year and admits jetlag is much harder than it used to be – one of the reasons she hired her much-loved buyers years ago.